Fairview Heights Police Department

 Join The Force.

 The Fairview Heights Police Department is one of the few departments in the area that provides direct testing and hiring.
 You don’t have to go through an organization to be part of our department.
 You just need to click below and introduce yourself.
 We understand testing can be intimidating, which is why we now do our own individualized testing and hiring.
-We are no longer in the testing process.
-We will re-open traditional testing next year.
-We will re-open the lateral entry process in the near future.

 Applicants must complete the necessary application.
 The application can be delivered to: Fairview Heights Board of Fire and Police Commissioners, ATTN: Amber Hopkins, 10027 Bunkum Road, Fairview Heights, IL, 62208.